yair-levi/filetracker/README.md

 File Tracker Background
 -------------
-This is a part of full solution to detects duplicat files in directory, This micro-serves track file changes in directory and produce changes to changes queue
+This is a part of a full solution to detect duplicate files in a directory, This micro-serves track file changes in the directory and produce changes to changes queue

-Here is description how we define change (is a part of docstring):
+Here is a description of how we define change (is a part of docstring):

     snapshot is dictionary with file name as key and last modify timestamp as value, the function using last directory snapshot and current snapshot to track if there are any changes,